dgroomes/java-columnar-query-engine/README.md

   and it represents an area whereas a ZIP code does not because it describes mail delivery routes.
 With area data, we can get into other area entities like counties.
 This is interesting for queries.
 Also, the data is well-described and official.
 See [the related page on the Census website](https://www.census.gov/programs-surveys/geography/guidance/geo-areas/zctas.html).
+* [ ] Maybe create a data system using [Apache Calcite](https://calcite.apache.org/).
+Calcite has a model for describing relational queries, and it has many implementations (i.e. adapters) to implement those queries, including a simple "frontend" in-memory one.
+That's what I'll use.
+   * First I'll start with a proof-of-technology in its own module and not integrate it with the functional tests.
+   * Next, I'll actually load the geography data into (unfortuately yet another) POJO model and make a join query across the entities.
+   * Next, I'll write a converter to convert the `Query` to a Calcite relational algrebra expression/object.
+I found this is tricky because the user docs are not super amazing, however there are good JavaDocs (always hard to discover).

 ## Finished Wish List Items